Rawleenc/ArchCraftsman/README.md

 # Purpose

-The purpose of this script is to install an Arch Linux base very quickly.
+The purpose of this script is to install Arch Linux very quickly.
 The customization options are therefore not numerous.
 However, some flexibility is still allowed.
 This script supports both UEFI and BIOS.

 A manual partitioning of the target drive will be proposed with the cfdisk tool.